ZhixinYin/ChatwithTrump-Bot/README.md

 ```

 # Important notice
-This project does not have any political purposes.
+This project does not have any political purpose.
 It is for fun only! :)